JeffPaine/csvsplit/README.md

 # csvsplit

-Split up a .csv file into multiple files.
+Split a .csv file into multiple files.

 ## Install
 ```bash